-Tommaso moved to Germany in 2005 to work as Manager of Visitors Services, teaching artist, and facilitator at the permanent interactive exhibit “Experience Field for The Development of The Senses,” Wiesbaden.
+Between 2005 and 2008, Tommaso worked as manager of visitors services, teaching artist, and facilitator at the permanent interactive exhibit “Experience Field for The Development of The Senses,” Wiesbaden, Germany.

-In 2017 Tommaso moved to New York City to spread Embodied Learning across the United States.
-Currently, he is serving Google Children’s Centers, The New York Public Library, Smithsonian Early Enrichment Center.
+In 2017 he moved to New York City to spread Embodied Learning across the United States.

-He has a Master’s degree in social history from the University of Milan.
+He has a Master’s degree in social history from the University of Milan, Italy.